tttsaurus/Mc122RenderBook/articles/Shapes&States.md

 ```

 - Still nothing happens
-- Because we don't care how we blend things and we don't even blend
+- Because we don't care how we blend things, and we don't even blend

 ***

 ## EG7
+Without `disableCull`
 ```java
 GlStateManager.disableTexture2D();
 GlStateManager.enableBlend();